Rdemora2/Twitter_django/README.md

-# Twitter com Django
+# Twitter with Django

-Projeto de um twitter funcional feito em Django, elaborado durante o projeto Busertech para fins academicos
+Design of a functional twitter made with Django, created during the Busertech project for academic purposes

 PREVIEW IN PROGRESS